Rialto building group, Melbourne: Preservation battles

-The plan also envisaged the hotel would go ahead, utilising the rear wing of the Rialto, and a new rear wing behind the Winfield, in an atrium style development.
+The plan also envisaged the hotel would go ahead, utilising the rear wing of the Rialto and a new rear wing behind the Winfield, in an atrium style development.
 According to Gerry De Prue, architect for both projects, the cobblestones of Winfield Square laneway were taken up and carefully numbered, but the numbers washed off in the rain (they went back in place much as before, but those under the atrium are now hidden).
 The hotel opened in 1984 as the Menzies at Rialto, but the corrugated iron urinal encloses at the south ends of the open galleries were not restored in a kind of protest at having to retain them.
 The requirement to keep them reflected an emerging preservationist philosophy that valued social history as well as architectural style.

-Meanwhile, Hammerson had not advanced any proposals for the Olderfleet site, and sold it to Becton Corporation in 1981, who planned a 33 level tower behind retained frontages of the Olderfleet Building, Record Chambers, and New Zealand Chambers of 10-12m.
+Meanwhile, Hammerson had not advanced any proposals for the Olderfleet site, and sold it to Becton Corporation in 1981, who planned a 33 level tower behind retained frontages of the Olderfleet Building, Record Chambers, and New Zealand Chambers of 10–12m.
 Ultimately they went ahead with a reduced 7 level scheme, known as the Olderfleet, completed in 1985, when it became home to the State Government Department of Planning.
 During the restoration works, the clock in the Olderfleet turret, which had been stolen in 1980, was returned.

-Recent History
+Recent history

-In 2015-17 the forecourt of the Rialto Towers was rebuilt with a podium of office space, creating a continuous streetscape to King Street again, albeit in modern forms.
+In 2015–17 the forecourt of the Rialto Towers was rebuilt with a podium of office space, creating a continuous streetscape to King Street again, albeit in modern forms.

-The hotel in the Winfield and Rialto buildings became part of the InterContinental hotel group in 2008, and was extensively refurbished, whilst not changing the heritage structures, and it is known as the 'InterContinental Melbourne The Rialto'.
+The hotel in the Winfield and Rialto buildings became part of the InterContinental Hotel Group in 2008, and was extensively refurbished, whilst not changing the heritage structures, and it is known as the 'InterContinental Melbourne The Rialto'.

-In 2018-2020, the office building behind the Oldefleet was demolished, along with a carpark structure behind that, replaced by a 40 level office tower designed by Grimshaw Architects, with an atrium space behind the retained portions of the historic buildings, which were again restored.
+In 2018–2020, the office building behind the Olderfleet was demolished, along with a carpark structure behind that, replaced by a 40 level office tower designed by Grimshaw Architects, with an atrium space behind the retained portions of the historic buildings, which were again restored.